Eggmansworld/Eggmans-Arcade-Repository/README.md

 ## License
 This repository is provided **as-is, with no warranty**.
 Content is preserved for historical and educational purposes.
+Hash values of files are all these datfiles contain.